-The WORD in Other Words by Fr Simon Boiser SVD (Germany) for Thursday Week 1 in Ordinary Time
+The WORD in Other Words by Fr Simon Boiser SVD (Germany)

 A boy went inside a pet store to buy a puppy.
 He saw one without a leg and wanted to buy it.
 The store owner said that it was for free.
 But the boy insisted on paying for the disabled puppy.
 When asked why, the boy showed his amputated leg with a prosthesis.
 This is empathy.
 No matter what happens, somebody will always be there to consider something or someone beautiful.